-RE: Energy Storage and Distributed Energy Resources Phase 4 Issue Paper
+RE: Energy Storage and Distributed Energy Resources Phase 4 Issue Paper Workshop

-Electrify America, LLC ("Electrify America") appreciates this opportunity to comment regarding the California Independent System Operator ("CAISO") Energy Storage and Distributed Energy Resources ("ESDER") Phase 4 Issue Paper (the "Paper").
-Electrify America commends the CAISO on its continued efforts to lower barriers and enhance the abilities of these resources to participate in CAISO markets, and concurs with the CAISO that such resources will serve an important role in the future grid.
+Electrify America, LLC ("Electrify America") appreciates this opportunity to comment regarding the California Independent System Operator ("CAISO") Energy Storage and Distributed Energy Resources ("ESDER") Phase 4 Issue Paper and Stakeholder Workshop on March 18, 2019 (the "Paper" and "Workshop", respectively).
+Electrify America commends the CAISO on its continued efforts to lower barriers and enhance the abilities of these resources to participate in CAISO markets and concurs with the CAISO that such resources will serve an important role in the future grid.